Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 ## Creating expression trees manually

-The most straightforward we can obtain an expression tree is by constructing it manually.
-The framework offers us with a way to do it through the `Expression` class located in the `System.Linq.Expressions` namespace.
+The most straightforward way we can obtain an expression tree is by constructing it manually.
+The framework offers us with a way to do it through the [`Expression`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) class located in the `System.Linq.Expressions` namespace.

 Using the static methods provided by this class, we can build expressions that represent familiar language constructs.
 Some of these are:

-- `Expression.Constant(...)` -- an expression that represents an unchangeable value.
+- `Expression.Constant(...)` -- an expression that represents a value.
 - `Expression.Variable(...)` -- an expression that represents a variable.
-- `Expression.New(...)` -- an expression that represents an initialization of a new instance of a type.
+- `Expression.New(...)` -- an expression that represents an initialization of a new instance.
 - `Expression.Assign(...)` -- an expression that represents an assignment operation.
 - `Expression.Equal(...)` -- an expression that represents an equality comparison.
 - `Expression.Call(...)` -- an expression that represents a specific method call.